 How Do I Collect a Personal Injury Settlement?

-Once the documentation of the settlement is completed, the method of collection depends on the other party and their insurance company.
+Once the documentation of the settlement is completed, the method of the collection depends on the other party and their insurance company.
 Some loopholes like the insurance company not having to promise a timeframe for processing the settlement documents can allow them to delay the process of releasing the check.
 An experienced personal injury attorney will know about these possibilities and help the harmed person protect themselves and get their settlement check in a reasonable timeframe.

 The settlement check is often sent to the attorney of record for the injured person to ensure any court fees, liens on the settlement like medical bills, and the attorney’s fee is paid before the remainder is released to the individual.
 Attorneys are required by the rules of ethics to give a written account of how all the money is distributed.
 Before this statement is provided, the attorney should already be fully transparent about how much these costs will total and what amount will actually be issued to the injured person.